Miliaria

 Background

 Miliaria is a common disorder of the eccrine sweat glands that often occurs in conditions of increased heat and humidity.
-Miliaria is thought to be caused by blockage of the sweat ducts, which results in the leakage of eccrine sweat into the epidermis or dermis.
-[1, 2] Note the image below.
+It is thought to be caused by blockage of the sweat ducts, which results in the leakage of eccrine sweat into the epidermis or dermis.
+[1]

-Miliaria crystallina in an infant.
-Note that the l Miliaria crystallina in an infant.
-Note that the lesions are confluent.
-Courtesy of K.E.
-Greer, MD.
+Miliaria crystallina in infant.
+Note that lesions Miliaria crystallina in infant.
+Note that lesions are confluent.
+Image from KE Greer, MD.

-Miliaria rubra can cause great discomfort, and miliaria profunda may lead to heat exhaustion.
+Miliaria crystallina is asymptomatic and self-limited and therefore does not require treatment.
+However, miliaria rubra can cause great discomfort, and miliaria profunda may lead to heat exhaustion.
 Treatment of these conditions is warranted.
-See Heat Illness: How To Cool Off Hyperthermic Patients, a Critical Images slideshow, for tips on treatment options for these patients.
+(See Treatment.)

 Pathophysiology